 - Drug cravings

 Those who have skipped a dose of heroin before, or who have made attempts at detoxing, know that these withdrawal symptoms are very serious and can be overwhelming to manage.
-For many addicted to heroin, these symptoms are what keep them using, with the help from a Paducah heroin detox center the cycle of addiction can be broken.
+For many addicted to heroin, these symptoms are what keep them using, with the help from our Paducah heroin detox, the cycle of addiction can be broken.

 Heroin Withdrawal Timeline

 It usually takes up to seven full days to effectively detox from heroin, however, during each one of those days, the intensity of withdrawal symptoms can go up and down and up again.

 After one’s last dose of heroin, withdrawal symptoms can begin to develop within a mere six to 12 hours.
 Those symptoms, plus any others that develop in the meantime, hit their peak between days one and three of detox.
-This is when withdrawal symptoms are strongest and most powerful.
+This is when withdrawal symptoms are the strongest and most powerful.
 After day three, most symptoms begin to subside and ease their way out.
 Even though some people detox from heroin within a week’s time, others might need roughly 10 days or so for this process, as it depends on how severe his or her heroin addiction was.

 Post-Acute Withdrawal Syndrome (PAWS)